AdobeDocs/commerce-merchant-services.en/help/live-search/implementation-overview.md

 ## [!DNL Live Search] workspace

-The [!DNL Live Search] [workspace](workspace.md) is the area in the admin where you configure [!DNL Live Search] features such as synonyms, facets and Category Merchandising.
+The [!DNL Live Search] [workspace](workspace.md) is the area in the admin where you configure [!DNL Live Search] features such as synonyms, facets, and Category Merchandising.

 ## Customizing widgets